bazelbuild/bazel-gazelle/README.rst

 ``update-repos``
 ~~~~~~~~~~~~~~~~

-The ``update-repos`` command updates repository rules in the WORKSPACE file.
+The ``update-repos`` command updates repository rules.
+It can write the rules to either the WORKSPACE (by default) or a .bzl file macro function.
 It can be used to add new repository rules or update existing rules to the
 latest version.
 It can also import repository rules from a ``go.mod`` file or
 a ``Gopkg.lock`` file.